Design SoftwareDesign ToolsPhotography

 Here are some of the most stand-out features of Lightroom:

-- Photo organisation – Tools like collections and smart albums make it easy to sort and search your growing photo library.
+• Photo organisation – Tools like collections and smart albums make sorting and searching your growing photo library easy.

-- Raw photo support – Lightroom provides proprietary raw photo formats, CR3, and support for popular camera raw file types.
+• Raw photo support – Lightroom provides proprietary raw photo formats, such as CR3, and support for popular camera raw file types.

-- Print and slideshow modules – Take your photos from screen to print or presentation with customisable templates.
+• Print and slideshow modules – Take your photos from the screen to print or present them with customisable templates.

-- Built-in sharing – Lightroom facilitates seamless sharing to social media, websites and even Photoshop.
+• Built-in sharing – Lightroom facilitates seamless sharing to social media, websites, and Photoshop.

 The Lightroom Workflow